SpikeInterface/spikely/docs/source/overview.rst

 * **Pipeline** - The user organizes elements in spikely in a series where extracelluar data "flows" from the first element in the Pipeline to the last when the pipeline is run.
-Pipelines, and their associated parameterized elements, can be saved for future use therby enabling greater efficiency and repeatability.
+Pipelines, and their associated parameterized elements, can be saved for future use thereby enabling greater efficiency and repeatability.